shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/avax-testing-truffle.md

       at Context.<anonymous> (/Users/mac/.nvm/versions/node/v14.15.3/lib/node_modules/truffle/build/webpack:/packages/core/lib/testing/SolidityTest.js:92:1)
 ```

-This informs us that the comparison failed as the two values being compared are not the same.
+This informs us that the comparison failed as the two values are not the same.

 {% endhint %}

-Our second test case is the for the private `addCandidate()` function:
+Our second and slightly more involved test case is for the private `addCandidate()` function:

 ```javascript
 function testAddCandidate() public {